Image: Pam Tippett, John Waters, actor and musician (2018), oil on canvas, 122 x 91.5cm

 PAM TIPPETT – Artist Statement

-John Water has had a long and distinguished career as an actor and musician.
+John Waters has had a long and distinguished career as an actor and musician.
 He performed in the iconic musical ‘Hair’ shortly after his arrival in Australia from England in the late 1960s.
 Since then he has been a familiar face in many television series including a twenty year stint in ‘Playschool’.
 As well as acting for television he has appeared in many Australian movies.
 He developed a musical tribute to John Lennon, ‘Looking Through a Glass Onion’, which has toured extensively in Australia, the United States and England.

 MICHELLE HISCOCK – Artist Statement